SynapseProject/synapse.docs/docs/handlers/ad/handler.md

           Rights: ListChildren
 ````

-The "AccessRules" section creates AccessRules to allow or deny rights on the object to a given Principal (User or Group).
+The "AccessRules" section creates AccessRules to allow or deny rights on the object to a given Principal (User, Group or Computer).
 The "Type" field can either be the value "Allow" or "Deny".
 The Rights field maps to the ActiveDirectoryRights Enumeration in C#.
 To assign multiple rights in a single rule, comma-separate the values in the field (ex: "Self, GenericRead").
 Below is the list of rights supported :

 #### ActiveDirectoryRights Enumeration